Ebenezr/clock-me-react/README.md

 ### Features

-As a user you ase able to:
+- As a employee you can be able to:

+1. Login with his/her account.
+2. Record and track his/her timestamp.
+3. view company analytics

+- AS an admin you can be able to:

+4. Add new employees.
+5. Update employees details.
+6. Delete an Employee

 ---